 If a member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they will speak with the SPOC and to the Designated Safeguarding Lead (if this is not the same person).

-Niall Markham is Walsall's Prevent Education Officer & Prevent Coordinator. david.chadwick@walsall.gov.uk
+Niall Markham is the Walsall Prevent Coordinator. niall.markham@walsall.gov.uk

-01922 654499

-07766 160646

 PRIVATE FOSTERING ARRANGEMENTS